KarelKubat/jdcal/README.md

 # jdcal

-**Go library and CLI utility to convert to-and-fro between Julian and Gregorian calendars, offering:**
+**Go library and CLI utility to convert to-and-fro between Julian and Gregorian dates, offering:**

-- Conversions between Julian and Gregorian calendars for any date later than 500BC
+- Conversions between Julian and Gregorian calendars for any date between 500BC and 2100AD
 - Zones: When did which regions switch calendars
 - Visualization: How did a calendar look in a given zone around the switch-over date
 - And more.